Build vs Buy (Trading Platform)

 FIX looks simple until you run it in production: sequence numbers, resend requests, disconnect storms, partial fills, cancels, and session-level edge cases.

 A custom platform increases your responsibility.
-You're not just building features — you're building controls.
-Account takeover and payout fraud are real; audit trails and role separation are mandatory.
+You're not just building features -- you're building controls.

 • Authentication + optional 2FA